 In February of 2000, Bishop Winterrowd consecrated our Columbarium, and in October our first interment took place.
 Later we completed the Columbarium with stonework, an altar, an arbor and a Columbarium garden.
 The arbor is the largest, most impressive project undertaken by church members, and personifies the can-do spirit of St. Joseph.
 In 2007, we lost the cell-phone roof-top lease, a substantial financial blow.
 However, we were still able to make several improvements to the church property, including replacing the sanctuary roof and building a wonderful playground for the children of our church and neighborhood.

-Cliff McPhaden, organist and music director, joined us in 2002 and has recently retired.
+Cliff McPhaden, organist and music director, joined us in 2002 and has been in and out as interim until he moved to Wyoming in 2017.
 Due to financial constraints, the Director of Education position was not filled and laypeople took over these duties.
 Under the Rev. Huber’s leadership, we undertook a congregational discernment that led to our organization as four goal oriented communities with small groups working together toward the different aspects of those goals using the Worshipful Work Model.

 During this decade, we had several members travel to Haiti as missionaries, our youth traveled on summer missions to the Standing Rock Lakota Indian Reservation in South Dakota, and we began participating in a new outreach program called “We’re Involved Neighbors Now” (WINN), which helps provided food for needy people.
 We also established a Peace and Justice Community to faithfully support our fifth baptismal vow.